Dev-hwang/flutter_foreground_task/README.md

 ### :baby_chick: Android

 Open the `AndroidManifest.xml` file and specify the service inside the `<application>` tag as follows.

-If you want the foreground service to run only when the app is running, add `android:stopWithTask` option.
+If you want the foreground service to run only when the app is running, add `android:stopWithTask="true"` option.

 As it is mentioned in the Android Guidelines, in Android 14, to start a FG service, you need to specify `android:foregroundServiceType`.